fix8mt/conjure_enum/README.md

 requires (std::invocable<Fn&&, C, T, Args...> && I > 0)
 static constexpr void dispatch(T ev, const std::array<std::tuple<T, Fn>, I>& disp, C *obj, Args&&... args);
 ```
 With a given enum, search and call user supplied invocable.
-A typical use case would be where you want to demux a complex event, allowing you to easily declare predefined invocable actions
+So for example, if you want to demux a complex event predicated on an enum, you can easily declare predefined invocable actions
-for different enum values.
+for different enum values and then use `dispatch` to test and execute those actions.

 - Where invocable returns a value, return this value or a user supplied "not found" value.
 - Where invocable is void, call user supplied invocable or "not found" invocable (last in supplied array).